michalhapka/GAMMCOR/README-pyscfInterface.md

 Before running any calculations:

-1. Replace the following line with your path to gammcor executable:
+1. Replace the following line with your path to gammcor where the Pyscf2Gammcor.py file is:
 ```python
 sys.path.append('/home/aleksandra.tucholska/test/gammcor/')
 sys.path.append('/path/to/your/gammcor/')